-- A. Refer to H (above) for proper hierarchy of communication for assistance in dealing with academic problems. - B. Individual faculty members might be of assistance regarding suggested avenues for obtaining tutorial help with course work.
-However, the responsibility for acting upon such suggestions lies solely with the student. - C. For additional assistance, the student may contact his/her own academic advisor who might offer suggestions as to how to obtain help with academic problems.
+- A. Refer to Academic Review Process for proper hierarchy of communication for assistance in dealing with academic problems. - B. Individual faculty members might be of assistance regarding suggested avenues for obtaining tutorial help with course work.
+However, the responsibility for acting upon such suggestions lies solely with the student. - C. For additional assistance, the student may contact their own academic advisor who might offer suggestions as to how to obtain help with academic problems.